Britomart Station: City Rail Link works

+In the future, the number of platforms will be permanently reduced from 5 to 4, with Platform 2 permanently closing.
+Once the CRL is operational, additional works and upgrades to Britomart station will widen the remaining 4 platforms to accommodate larger passenger volumes in conjunction with improving station access from the eastern entrance.

+Waitematā Station name

+In March 2023, following a joint submission to the New Zealand Geographic Board by owner Auckland Transport (AT) and City Rail Link, the station's unofficial name of Britomart Station was officially altered to Waitematā Railway Station.
+The name was gifted by local Māori and refers to the nearby Waitematā Harbour.
+Waitematā either refers to flat, glassy matā (obsidian), or a Te Arawa ancestor's obsidian mauri (talisman) paced in the harbour.
+AT and others used the transition name Waitematā Station (Britomart) and changed to Waitematā Station in September 2025.

 Capacity and rail connections

 The station is designed to serve up to 10,500 passengers during the peak hour as a terminus.
-Capacity increases will probably not be possible without turning Britomart into a through station, with a tunnel underneath Auckland CBD (see City Rail Link section below).

-The station has five platforms, and is constrained by the 9.3 m width of the 426 m long double-track access tunnel.
+The station has five platforms and is constrained by the 9.3 m width of the 426 m long double-track access tunnel.
 Early forecasts predicted that while double-tracking of the surrounding rail network would improve peak time train congestion, the capacity of the corridor would not be reached until about 2020.
 Growth in train patronage and increased services resulted in the tunnel being at maximum capacity from 2011, almost 10 years earlier than predicted.
 Because of the capacity restrictions, a proposed Hamilton-Auckland commuter train service would have gone to The Strand Station some 1.5 km to the east.